UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 ## Structure of Class

-- Topic introduction and lecture (60-80 minutes, usually Tuesday)
+- Topic introduction and lecture (60-80 minutes, usually Monday)
-- Hands-on, in-class coding (Tuesday and Thursday)
+- Hands-on, in-class coding (Monday and Wednesday)
-- Lab time (usually Thursday)
+- Lab time (usually Wednesday)
 - Wrap-up (as needed)

 This isn't the first time we've taught this course, but we are always trying new things.
 This semester, we're going to be focusing much more on separating apart the theory and the practice of visualization, and we're also going to be using PrairieLearn so that we can try out different tools.